rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 4. Otherwise, ignore the candidate.

+An ICE agent may add additional restrictions to resolve the ICE candidate using mDNS as this mechanism allows attackers to send network traffic to devices with well-know mDNS names.
+If the source providing the ICE candidates is not trusted, for instance a web page, the ICE agent MAY decide to not resolve mDNS names that are not version 4 UUID as defined in {{RFC4122}}.

 An ICE agent may use a hostname resolver that transparently supports both Multicast and Unicast DNS.
 In this case the resolution of a ".local" name may happen through Unicast DNS as noted in {{RFC6762}}, Section 3.